k4rl-El/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type prints the type of a the file iamafile<br>
 13-symbolic_link craetes a soft link between _ls_ and /bin/ls<br>
 14-copy_html copies all html files to the parent directory<br>
+100-lets_move moves all files beginning with an uppercase letter to the directory /tmp/u<br>